TheNeuralBit/theneuralbit-com/content/2014-07-19-viterbi-analysis.md

----
+title: Analyzing the Viterbi Algorithm
+slug: viterbi-analysis
 layout: post
-title: Analyzing the Viterbi Algorithm
-description: "My CS5114 Dynamic Programming project - an analysis of the Viterbi algorithm"
-keywords: "CS5114, VT, MATLAB, DSP"
-tags: [CS5114, VT, MATLAB, DSP]
+tags: CS5114, VT, MATLAB, DSP
----

 This summer I am taking CS5114 - Theory of Algorithms at Virginia Tech.
 Our first Project was to analyze a Dynamic Programming algorithm, and compare